learn-co-curriculum/react-hooks-redux-component-state-vs-store-state/README.md

 we render one carousel for each photo "collection" — which could for example be represented by an array for image sources — keeping the array length in sync with whatever data structure we would use in the store for representing the selected slide index is unnecessarily complex.
-E.g. if we add a photo collection, we need to add the `currentSlide` property to the store as well.
+For example, when adding a photo collection, we need to add the `currentSlide` property to the store as well.

 Simply distinguishing between "component UI" state and global application state radically simplified the architecture in the above case, since component state